 Researchers can also play an important role in helping to understand and assess the performance of specific governance arrangements under SGMA.
 By partnering with GSAs, state agencies and other key stakeholders, researchers may be better able to design projects that help inform how GSA governance structures evolve over time to meet SGMA's goals.
 Finally, the simultaneous creation of hundreds of new public agencies with significant, long-term management responsibilities has little precedent in California or elsewhere in the United States.
-Researchers will play an important role in drawing lessons from SGMA implementation to inform the development of resilient governance of common pool resources in other resource management contexts.
+Researchers can help draw lessons from SGMA implementation to inform the development of resilient governance of common pool resources in other resource management contexts.